-“When I’m grown, I shall be, just as fine a copy as he!”
+“Traffic Go!
+Traffic Stop!
+All Must Heed the Traffic Cop!
+When I’m grown, I shall be, just as fine a cop as he!”

 These were the words of my very first piano piece when I was five years old.
-Thinking back on this early memory, a traffic cop is the perfect analogy for how the Spirit of God might be guiding and directing Christians who are navigating through an important intersection in the life of the church.
+Thinking back on this early memory, a traffic cop is the perfect analogy for how the spirit of God might be guiding, and directing Christians, who are navigating through this important intersection, in the life of the church.

 Make no mistake about it.